HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## Introduction

 A user's time is valuable, so they shouldn't have to wait a long time for a web page to load.
 The HTTP protocol allows to compress responses and this decreases the time needed to transfer the content.
-When taking the compression and decompression time into account, this often leads to significant improvement in the user experience.
+Compression often leads to significant improvement in the user experience.
 It can reduce [page weight](./page-weight), improve [web performance](./performance) and boost search rankings.
 As such it's an important part of [Search Engine Optimization](./seo).

 This chapter discusses lossless compression applied on a HTTP response.
 Lossy and lossless compression used in [media](../2020/media) formats such as images, audio and video are equally if not more important for increasing page speed.
 However these are not in the scope of this chapter as they usually are part of the file format itself.

-## HTTP compression is useful for many types of content
+## Content types using HTTP compression

-{# TODO - is this title too long?
-Can it be shortened? #}

 HTTP compression is recommended for text-based content, such as [HTML](./markup), [CSS](./css), [JavaScript](./javascript), JSON, or SVG, as well as for `woff`, `ttf` and `ico` files.
 Media files such as images that are already compressed do not benefit from HTTP compression since, as mentioned previously, their representation already includes internal compression.